gjbex/Fortran-MOOC/docs/text_output.md

 ### General edit descriptor

-The general edit descriptor `G<w>.<d>` can be used for integer, real, logical and logical values.
+The general edit descriptor `G<w>.<d>` can be used for integer, real, logical and character values.
 Its simplest form is `G0` where it will choose the appropriate width for the value.
 Although this is very convenient, you should note that for real values, the number of digits is compiler dependent, so the code may not be entirely portable.